 - The downward pressure of the baby can stretch the pelvic floor muscles and their connective tissues, leaving them more lax than normal.

 - The expanding uterus puts pressure on other pelvic organs, including the bladder and rectum, and can disrupt their normal function.

 - C-section scars can play tricks with pelvic nerve function, leading to such side-effects as urethral burning, the feeling of needing to pee all the time, and pain in the clitoris and labia.

-- The alignment changes that happen during pregnancy and postpartum””for example, standing with the bum tucked under””can affect the tone of your pelvic floor muscles, leaving them tight and short.
+- The alignment changes that happen during and after pregnancy and postpartum—standing with your bum tucked under, for example—can affect the tone of your pelvic floor muscles, leaving them tight and short.

 In the early days and weeks after a C-section, you should encourage your client to focus on resting and relaxing with the new baby as much as possible.
 These are the main things your client should be doing in the first 6 weeks postpartum: